IntersectMBO/cardano-cli/test-plans/conway-user-stories.md

  So that I can later sign and submit to the chain.

 ### Acceptance criteria

+-- [ ] A command is implemented on the cli.

 |Requirements|Acceptance Criteria|
 |:----|:----|
 | Transaction build has a new flag to supply a proposal file as input for the transaction body | An ADA holder can include a proposal in a transaction when by passing the proposal file in the transaction body using the `--proposal-file FILE` flag where FILE is the filepath of the proposal |